anorouzi/minievents/README.md

-Mininet: Rapid Prototyping for Software Defined Networks
+Minievents: A mininet Framework to define events in mininet networks
 ========================================================

-*The best way to emulate almost any network on your laptop!*

-Mininet 2.2.0
+Minievents 2.2.0

-### What is Mininet?
+## What is Mininet?

 Mininet emulates a complete network of hosts, links, and switches on a single machine.
 To create a sample two-host, one-switch network,